 The city is home to many examples of green buildings and sustainable development such as the CERES Environmental Park.
 Another one is EcoLinc in Bacchus Marsh.
-Two of the most prominent examples of green commercial buildings in Australia are located in Melbourne — 60L and Council House 2 (also known as CH2).
+Two of the most prominent examples of green commercial buildings in Australia are in Melbourne — 60L and Council House 2 (also known as CH2).

-Recently at the Intel Development Center in Haifa the United States Green Building Council LEED rating system had been implemented.
-Many other buildings have successfully implemented this standard and an industry wide movement is in place to introduce an Israeli version of LEED in the very near future.
+Recently at the Intel Development Center in Haifa, the United States Green Building Council LEED rating system was implemented.
+Many other buildings have successfully implemented this standard and an industry-wide movement is in place to introduce an Israeli version of LEED in the near future.

 The Standards and Industrial Research Institute of Malaysia (SIRIM) promotes green building techniques.
 Malaysian architect Ken Yeang is a prominent voice in the area of ecological design.

-In July 2006 the first full board was appointed with 12 members reflecting wide industry involvement.
-The several major milestones were achieved in 2006/2007; becoming a member of the World GBC, the launch of the Green Star NZ - Office Design Tool, and welcoming our member companies.
+In July 2006, the first full board was appointed with 12 members, reflecting wide industry involvement.
+Several major milestones were achieved in 2006–2007: becoming a member of the World GBC, the launch of the Green Star NZ - Office Design tool, and welcoming our member companies.